 The follow-on course from Level 2 Food Hygiene, Level 3 Food Supervisor addresses the principles of food safety in greater detail.
 It address the science of food hygiene in a clear and straightforward way, including a breakdown of various food poisoning pathogens.
 It also introduces some key principles of team management for those workers new to a supervisory role.

-For the full wording, see p.27 of Early Years Foundation Stage safeguarding reforms - consultation response
+For the report on the initial consultation that drove these measures, see p.27 of Early Years Foundation Stage safeguarding reforms - consultation response

 Food allergy policy is a key element that is included in the EYFS 2025 update.
 The published government response emphasis the requirement for ongoing communication between settings, parents, carers and in some cases, healthcare professionals, regarding allergies and intolerances.
 Allergy action plans should be developed, reviewed regularly and shared with all staff.
 The response also highlights that children can develop allergies at any time, with the introduction of solid foods being a potential trigger.
 At each mealtime and snack time, a specific person must be responsible for checking that food is safe for the child consuming it.